How Music Can Improve Academic Results?

 Can I enrol my two-year old?

 The answer is ‘Yes’.
 Toddlers who love music can join a music prep class where music is combined with dance and movement.
-Children play with toy drums, guitars and keyboards.
+Children play with guitars and keyboards.
 It is a fun way to introduce music to pre-schoolers.

 Is it ever too late?